trek-view/basecamp/_posts/2022-05-27-calculating-heading-of-gopro-video-using-gpmf-part-1.md

 The values shown (`0.9989318521683401,-0.024964140751365705,0.02621539963988159,0.029206213568529312`) are Quaternions.

 Quaternions contain 4 scalar variables  (sometimes known as Euler Parameters not to be confused with Euler angles).
-For GoPro cameras these are printed in the following axis order; `w`,`x`,`y`,`z` (according to this thread](https://github.com/gopro/gpmf-parser/issues/100).
+For GoPro cameras these are printed in the following axis order; `w`,`x`,`y`,`z` (according to this thread](https://github.com/gopro/gpmf-parser/issues/100). `w` is a scalar that stores the rotation around the vector.

 I won't try explaining Quaternions here, but recommend this video which helped me to understand the concept and why they're needed (because of Gimbal Lock):

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/zjMuIxRvygQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I'd also recommend this post on the subject; [How to think about Quaternions](https://scriptinghelpers.org/blog/how-to-think-about-quaternions).

-Camera Orientation is reported at the same frame rate as the video (which can vary depending on what framerate setting was set on the camera, and is also reported in the telemetry as `"frames/second"`)
+Camera Orientation is reported at the same frame rate as the video (which can vary depending on what framerate setting was set on the camera, and is also reported in the telemetry as `"frames/second"`).

 The relative Quarternation samples can therefore be used to calculate absolute pitch and roll angles for each frame in the video.